 Automating invoice handling

 Several systems today require invoices to be created upon the completion of work for a client or customer.
-In order to handle this process, some companies manually assemble the necessary information from multiple systems to ensure the invoices is valid and accurate.
+In order to handle this process, some companies manually assemble the necessary information from multiple systems to ensure the invoices are valid and accurate.
 This can quickly create cash flow delays and require hours of extra labor to complete.
 Automating invoicing using Gearproxy is quick and simple.

 Studies have found that these challenge have not gone away and continue to be an area of improvement.
 One such study regarding AP (accounts payable) among companies discovered, among other things, the following key takeaways and insights: